xorl/stelligent-u/02-s3/README.md

 ##### Question: Sync vs Copy

 _What makes "sync" a better choice than "cp" for some S3 uploads?_

+sync only updates/uploads what doesn't exist and compares.

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket